svlad-90/livelooping/md/looper-mux/looper-mux.md

 In the "looper mux" logical device I've integrated usage of the 2 last points.
 You can use the dictator fader and randomize the effects.

 Important point is that each looper has a dedicated instance of Turnado assigned to it.
-So you can have 4 different loopers having applied 4 different set of complex effects.
+So you can have 4 different loopers having applied 4 different sets of complex effects.
 Be careful, as it might blow your mind!

 ----